mxmstr/splitscreenme-nucleus/CONTRIBUTING.md

      cd splitscreenme-nucleus
      git submodule update --init --recursive
      ```
+4. Install (or Build) Proto Input
+   **Option 1 (Recomended):** Use Post-Compiled Proto Input Files
+   If you do not plan to work with the Proto Input source code directly, this is the easier approach to handling the Proto Input files that Nucleus Coop depends upon.
+First, download the most recent version of Nucleus Coop from [Releases](https://github.com/SplitScreen-Me/splitscreenme-nucleus/releases).
+Next you will want to compile Nucleus Coop itself following the directions in the following section.
+If you follow this path and do not compile Proto Input, it's supporting DLL's will not be present.
+To fix this, simply copy and paste the following files from the root folder of the release build download's root into the root directory of your new Nucleus Coop build (the "Release" or "Debug" subfolder contained within "\splitscreenme-nucleus\Master\NucleusCoopTool\bin\"):
+     * ProtoInputHooks32.dll
+     * ProtoInputHooks64.dll
+     * ProtoInputHost.exe
+     * ProtoInputIJ32.exe
+     * ProtoInputIJ64.exe
+     * ProtoInputIJP32.dll
+     * ProtoInputIJP64.dll
+     * ProtoInputLoader32.dll
+     * ProtoInputLoader64.dll
+     * ProtoInputUtilDynamic32.dll
+     * ProtoInputUtilDynamic64.dll

-4. Batch Build **Proto Input** by opening its solution file in Visual Studio and batch building it ("Submodules\ProtoInput\src\ProtoInput\ProtoInput.sln" within the project root).
+   **Option 2:** Batch Build **Proto Input** by opening its solution file in Visual Studio and batch building it ("Submodules\ProtoInput\src\ProtoInput\ProtoInput.sln" within the project root).

-    The cleanest way is probably to sort by "Solution Config" header under the Batch Build menu and check the boxes that correspond with the version you would like to compile (make sure to check both x86 and x64 boxes for your selected build type).
+    The cleanest way to do this is probably to sort by "Solution Config" header under the Batch Build menu and check the boxes that correspond with the version you would like to compile (make sure to check both x86 and x64 boxes for your selected build type).

-    Note: you may also refer to the [Compilation](https://nucleus-coop.github.io/docs/compilation/) article for a more detailed example (with screenshots) of creating builds from the source code.
+    Note: If you run into issues compiling ProtoInput.sln, there is a good chance that you are missing some dependencies or add-ons required by Visual Studio or Visual Studrio Build Tools, and you will need to identify and install them.
+You may also refer to the [Compilation](https://nucleus-coop.github.io/docs/compilation/) article for a more detailed example (with screenshots) of creating builds from the source code.
+Troubleshooting may also involve fixing ProtoInput.sln project build order dependencies, if sub-componenets appear to be building out of the intended order on your setup.
+In addition to basic C++ dependencies, you will also need to install C++ ATL for build tools (x86/64), at the minimum.

     Close the Proto Input project out when you're done.